mhofmann-Khoury/knit_script/README.md

 You can switch between different sheets by changing the `Sheet` variable.
 This will throw an error if the sheet you are using is not in the current `Gauge`.
 For example, we cannot knit on sheet 1 if we only have 1 Gauge (full gauge).

 Changing sheets will have hidden effects.
-To prevent sheets from crossing over each other we need the other sheets to be on the outside of the course being worked.
+To prevent sheets from crossing over each other, we need the other sheets to be on the outside of the course being worked.
 Recall that the ribbed tube has xfer lines to move the back knits and front purls out of the way and then back into place.
 Changing between sheets in knit script will keep track of this for you.
 When working on a sheet you can always assume that the sheet is where you left it and that all other sheets are out of the way.

 With Gauge and Sheets our ribbed tube is much simpler to program.
 We will knit the front of our tube on sheet 0 and the back of our tube on sheet 1 as follows:
 ```knit_script